BrettHallen/Commodore_VIC20/Internal_32KB_RAM_8KB_ROM/README.md

 We should be able to fill in the BLK1/2/3 RAM by intercepting the associated ~BLK1, ~BLK2 and ~BLK3 select signals from the BLK decoder and using as the select signal for our RAM.<br>

 Importantly we want to also be able to disable this additional RAM to allow software designed for the unexpanded/+3KB expanded VIC-20 to work correctly.
 This can be done by connecting the ~BLK0/~BLK1/~BLK2 select signals via a multiplexor connected to an external switch that determines if the ~BLK1/2/3 select signals are passed back to the VIC or not.<br>

+### BLK5 Expansion
+This can have RAM or ROM, but the RAM isn't accessible from BASIC as it needs to be contiguous (BLK4 is in the way).
+One possible use is to include the Super Expander ROM on the board.<br>